Jamie Daniels Foundation

 In addition to our own events, such as the Celebrity Roast, Hot Stove and Comedy Night of Hope, we often partner with community-based organizations in support of stigma reduction efforts.

-Last year, in recognition of Mental Health Awareness Month, we partnered with a dozen leading non-profit and for-profit organizations to support the No Shame Movement.
+In recognition of Mental Health Awareness Month, we partnered with a dozen leading non-profit and for-profit organizations to support the No Shame Movement.
 We encouraged supporters to join the No Shame Movement to reduce stigma by taking the #NOSHAME pledge.
-Through our collective efforts we were able to reach more than 100,000 across the county, with more than 1000 stepping up and taking the pledge.
+Through our collective efforts we were able to reach more than 100,000 across the county, with more than 1,000 stepping up and taking the pledge.

 By promoting an accurate understanding of Substance Use Disorder, we can reduce the barriers associated with seeking help and create the awareness that makes early intervention possible.